Finding Your Flow Like a Designer, With Advice From an Executive Creative Director

 Most critical to a design profession, flow can increase artistic creativity.

-When you are “in the moment” with strong focus and good energy the creative brain comes to life.
+When you are “in the moment” with a strong focus and good energy the creative brain comes to life.
 With less thought capacity being consumed by stress and tension, you are left with more creative juices for self-expression and creative production.
 This is all according to science, of course.

 Flow eliminates the suppression of ideas.

 You are sitting at your desk when a good idea, better yet, a great idea strikes.
 Your instinct is to tell someone but as you prepare your words doubt creeps in, and you eventually scrap the idea.
 Unfortunately, this happens often — way too often.
 And you know why?
 Because you weren’t in flow.
-When you are in the zone doing what you enjoy and experiencing satisfying results, doubt, fear, and uncertainty doesn’t stand a chance.
+When you are in the zone doing what you enjoy and experiencing satisfying results, doubt, fear, and uncertainty don’t stand a chance.
 In other words, your ideas are free to surface and come to life.

 Flow can reveal your calling or ideal work.

 We have learned that finding flow often occurs during a stimulating or enjoyable activity.
-Be it work or play, there is enough interest and happiness involved to tune out everything else in the world, leaving room for complete focus.
+Be it work or play, there are enough interest and happiness involved to tune out everything else in the world, leaving room for complete focus.
 And so, every time flow is experienced, write it down with a description of what you were doing and where; make it a routine, you will likely begin to understand what you should be doing more of in work or life.
 This step is all about practice and repetition.

 Flow positively affects your mood.